CXianRen/Openvino_NCS/README.md

 # 4、 cd ./ncs then run: python3 run.py
 # if not thing wrong, you will get the FPS and the result of the 1.jpg/0.jpg

-# how to create a useful net by yourself,you can get something here:
-#is a example of the NCSDK1/2, and it work in Openvino! if you get more about this step, XD!
+# how to create a useful net by yourself,you can get something here:is a example of the NCSDK1/2, and it work in Openvino! if you get more about this step, XD!
 	https://movidius.github.io/ncsdk/tf_compile_guidance.html

-# a sample of yolov3
+# example of yolov3
 	https://github.com/PINTO0309/OpenVINO-YoloV3/blob/master/openvino_tiny-yolov3_test.py

 some solutions of errors: